 June 2nd, 2021 Brad Hennebert

+For 2021, the top credit percentage of qualifying expenses increased from 35% to 50%.
 In addition, eligible taxpayers can claim qualifying child and dependent care expenses of up to:

 Additionally, low and moderate income families may be eligible for an advance on this credit for the last half of year!
 The IRS will soon share materials and information on social media and by email on this, but you can read more now on their website!

 We have staff ready to help get you caught up.
 Call us for an appointment!